-Megan Hill - Megan brings Kristie Focht - As watershed council specific Treasurer, Kristie's time guidance as former E.D. at several community tabling and the school as an about the watershed and the ways to steward the TCWC's activities. watershed.
+Megan Hill - Megan brings Kristie Focht - As watershed council specific quidance as former E.D. at the McKenzie Watershed Council, looping her family into TCWC's work.

-Jennifer Jones - As Sharon Keast - As Secretary, Jennifer takes Technology Director, careful meeting minutes, Sharon ensures staff and has tabled at TCWC's technology is functioning booth at community events, well, and plays a crucial engaging and educating role in website upkeep, the watershed.
+Jennifer Jones - As Secretary, Jennifer takes careful meeting minutes, and has tabled at TCWC's booth at community events, engaging and educating community members about the watershed.